amirsadriofficial/amirsadriofficial/README.md

 # Hi, I'm Amir Sadri

-As a front-end developer with 4 years of professional experience in this field, I'm passionate about creating beautiful and functional user interfaces that help businesses achieve their goals.
-I specialize in HTML, CSS, Typescript, JavaScript, and frameworks like ReactJS, React Native and NextJS.
-I'm constantly learning new skills and staying up-to-date with the latest web technologies to provide the best solutions for my clients.
-Collaborating with cross-functional teams, I deliver high-quality projects that exceed client expectations.
+I am a Front-End Engineer with 4 years of professional experience in the industry.
+I have had the privilege of working with various companies, both small and large, which has equipped me with valuable and diverse experience.
+My primary focus is on creating high-quality, user-friendly products with exceptional user experiences.
+I am deeply committed to continuous learning and improvement, constantly seeking to enhance my skills and stay updated with the latest industry trends.
+My dedication to my craft and my love for developing intuitive and engaging interfaces drive me to deliver outstanding results in every project I undertake.

 <hr />